Mario54/smooch-parse-cloud/README.md

 # Smooch Cloud Code Module

-Smooch itself does not offer a way to authenticate users (passwords are not stored in the database).
-Therefore you need to your own backend in order to have user authentication.
+Smooch itself doesn't offer a way to authenticate users.
+Therefore you need your own backend in order to have user authentication.

+Using Parse with Smooch is an easy way to get started building apps without having to get lost in the multitudes of ways to build a backend.

 Parse.com offers a backend as a service for mobile, desktop, and embedded devices.
 With it you don't need to worry about maintaining your own backend.

-Using Parse with Smooch is an easy way to get started building apps without having to get lost in the multitudes of ways to build a backend.

-Sign up for [Parse](parse.com) and [Smooch](smooch.io), and start implementing your cool idea.
+Sign up for [Parse](https://parse.com) and [Smooch](https://smooch.io), and start implementing your cool idea.

 ## How it Works
 This Cloud Code module offers a way to easily:
 - Generate JWTs needed to securely interact with Smooch's REST API
 - Share Parse user properties with Smooch user properties

 You will have to add the code in this repo to your Parse Cloud Code application.
 If you don't already have a Parse Cloud Code application, follow the instructions [here](https://parse.com/docs/cloudcode/guide#command-line) to create one.

-# Adding the Smooch Cloud Code Module
+## Adding the Smooch Cloud Code Module

 To use Parse with Smooch, you will have to add this module to your Cloud Code application.